-Residue left from carpet cleaning used to be an issue.
+Residue left from carpet cleaning used to be an issue in Seattle-Bellevue area homes.
 In the 1960’s and 70’s many companies were using shampoo which was left in the carpet and turned the carpet into a sticky dirt magnet.
 In the 1980’s truck mount steam cleaning really took off but many of the cleaning solutions used still left a soapy residue.
 I still remember a local carpet cleaning company (who’s still in business) and they were using Tide laundry detergent back then.
 But by the 1990’s and into the 2000’s most all carpet cleaning companies were using technologically advanced products and issues with residue in carpets has really become a thing of the past.

 Most all residue issues today are caused by homeowners using their own machines to clean their carpets.
 The idea usually is if the carpets really dirty “more soap is better” so often times home owners use more detergent than recommended.
 Unfortunately once all that soap is in the carpet it’s nearly impossible to remove it all.
 The carpets then attract soil so they are cleaned more often with more soap and it becomes a vicious circle.

 Still today some carpet cleaning companies have based their whole business model on scare tactics about outdated concerns regarding residue.